Malaysia Says 14 TPP Chapters ‘Substantially Closed’, Lists Procurement Objections

 The 11 TPP economies make up US$18.3 trillion in GDP and include four of New Zealand’s ten largest trading partners.
 The addition of Mexico and Canada brings an additional US$ 1 billion of New Zealand exports under TPP and grows the proportion of New Zealand trade covered by the agreement to almost 40 percent (or US$18 billion).

-The 16th round of the TPP negotiations will take place at the Grand Copthorne Waterfront Hotel in Singapore from March 4 – 13, 2013.
+The 16th round of the TPP negotiations took place at the Grand Copthorne Waterfront Hotel in Singapore from March 4 – 13, 2013.
 For more information, please visit: http://www.ustr.gov/tpp